 - Gather all the ingredients.

-- Soak the dried shiitake mushrooms in dashi for 20 minutes.
-Meanwhile, work on other ingredients.
+- Soak 3 dried shiitake mushrooms in 2 cups dashi (Japanese soup stock) for 20 minutes.
+Meanwhile, work on the other ingredients.

-- Thinly slice the shiitake mushrooms and set them aside.
+- Thinly slice the shiitake mushroom caps and set them aside.

-- While waiting for rehydrating mushrooms, bring a small pot of water to a boil and blanch the aburaage for 15 seconds on each side to get rid of the factory oil from the tofu.
+- While waiting for the mushrooms to rehydrate, bring a small pot of water to a boil and blanch 1 aburaage (deep-fried tofu pouch) for 15 seconds on each side to get rid of the factory oil from deep-frying the tofu.
 Drain the water.
 Keep the boiling water for the konnyaku.

 - Cut the aburaage in half and thinly slice into short strips.

-- Cut the konnyaku into thin short strips, similar to aburaage size.
+- Cut ⅓ konnyaku (konjac) into thin short strips, a size similar to the aburaage pieces.

-- In the same boiling water, cook konnyaku for 2-3 minutes to get rid of the unwanted smell.
+- In the same boiling water, cook the konnyaku for 2–3 minutes to get rid of the unwanted odor.
 Drain the water and set it aside.

-- Cut the carrot in half lengthwise and thinly slice into a half-moon shape.
+- Cut ⅓ carrot in half lengthwise and thinly slice into a half-moon shape.

-- Scrape off the gobo skin with the back of the knife.
+- Scrape off the skin of ⅓ gobo (burdock root) with the back of the knife.
 We do not use a vegetable peeler for gobo because the its earthy flavor is right underneath the skin and we do not want to discard it.
 Cut the gobo in half lengthwise.

 - Diagonally cut the gobo into thin slices.
 Soak them in water to remove astringency and prevent the change of color.

-- Cut the chicken into small flat pieces.
-I recommend using a sogigiri cutting technique.
-This creates more surfaces and is faster to cook.
-Put the chicken in a small bowl and add sake to remove the unwanted smell.
+- Cut ½ chicken thigh into small, flat pieces.
+I recommend using the Japanese sogigiri cutting technique.
+This creates more surface area and helps the chicken cook faster.
+Put the chicken in a small bowl and add 2 Tbsp sake to remove the unwanted odor.
 Set it aside on the counter.

-- Add water just enough until it submerges all the rice.
-Then discard the water immediately since the glutinous rice absorbs water quickly.
+- To 2¼ cups sweet rice/glutinous rice (mochigome), add just enough water to submerge all the rice.
+Then, discard the water immediately since the glutinous rice absorbs water quickly.

-- Use your fingers to gently wash the rice in a circular motion for 15-20 seconds.
-Add water and rinse the rice.
+- Use your fingers to gently agitate or “wash“ the rice grains in a circular motion for 15–20 seconds.
+Add more water to rinse the rice.

 - Add water and drain, and repeat this process until the water is almost clear.

-- Drain the rice into a sieve, shake off excess water, and set it aside.
+- Drain the rice into a sieve, shake off the excess water, and set it aside.

-- Transfer the well-drained rice to the pot and add dashi.
+- Transfer the well-drained rice to the pot and add 2 cups dashi (Japanese soup stock).

-- Mix all together with chopsticks (or wooden spoon).
-Place the drained chicken on top (Do not add the sake that was used to marinate).
+- Mix all together with chopsticks (or a wooden spoon).
+Drain the sake from the chicken and place the drained chicken pieces on top of the rice.
 DO NOT MIX.
 In order to cook rice evenly, the rice and other ingredients cannot be mixed together prior to cooking.

 To Serve

 - Once the rice is cooked, fluff the rice.
-Don't mix; insert the rice paddle vertically, then scoop up the rice, and break up the scooped pieces.
+Don‘t stir or mix; insert the rice paddle vertically, then scoop up the rice from the bottom, turn it over, and break up the scooped pieces with a “cutting“ motion.
 Repeat until all the rice is scooped up and fluffed.

-- Serve the rice into individual rice bowls or Ohitsu (rice container).
+- Serve the rice into individual rice bowls or an ohitsu (rice container).
+Thinly slice 1 green onion/scallion and sprinkle on top.
 I also love making Onigiri (rice balls) with Okowa.

 To Store

-- You can keep the leftovers in an airtight container and store them in the freezer for up to a month.
-I recommend not refrigerating the cooked rice even you are eating it the next day as the rice gets hard.
+- You can keep the leftovers in an airtight container and store in the freezer for up to a month.
+I recommend not refrigerating the cooked rice even you are eating it the next day, as the rice gets hard.